 The spring months with afternoon high temperatures averaging between 18° (64°F) in March to 24°C (75°F) in May, are some of the best times to visit Malta.
 This can be especially true for those looking to avoid a crush of tourists over the summer months.
 As a result, now is the time to book a tour of the ancient Hal Saflieni Hypogeum.
 Located in Paola, these subterranean caves were carved out of the rock some 5,000 years ago.
 A tour of this amazing site needs to be booked several months before a trip to the region.

-In the summer months water temperatures climb to averages between 22°-27°C (72°-81°F) meaning this is the best time to hit the beach and take a trip to Comino and the Blue Lagoon.
-This area of the sea is a fierce aquamarine color and is the perfect place for travelers to enjoy swimming or snorkeling.
+In the summer months, water temperatures climb to averages between 22°-27°C (72°-81°F) meaning this is the best time to hit the beach and take a trip to Comino and the Blue Lagoon.
+This area of the sea is a fierce aquamarine colour and is the perfect place for travellers to enjoy swimming or snorkelling.
 Located near the undeveloped island of Comino, it is also the ideal spot for some rest and relaxation.
 The area is easy to reach thanks to the plethora of tours and water taxis.
 Additionally, average afternoon highs for the season are between 29°C-32°C (84°F-90°F) with an average of 13-14 hours of sunshine per day.

-Vacationers will enjoy one of the local favorites at Bobbyland located near the Dingli Cliffs.
-This wonderful restaurant offers rabbit stew and gives travelers a chance to mingle with the locals.
+Vacationers will enjoy one of the local favourites at Bobbyland located near the Dingli Cliffs.
+This wonderful restaurant offers rabbit stew and gives travellers a chance to mingle with the locals.
 After enjoying a traditional lunch, visitors can explore the nearby prehistoric scores in the limestone pavement that look like ancient cart ruts.

 For those considering a holiday on Malta, there is a little something for everyone.
 Visitors can step back in history and see building and features created hundreds and thousands of years ago.
 The adventurous types can rent jet-skis and take advantage of numerous areas to snorkel and scuba dive.
 Finally, there are also plenty of places to just relax and take in the scenery and enjoy this little slice of paradise, perhaps with a cold drink in hand.
 Day trips are certainly the way forward when visiting Malta!